 - Carpets or rugs that are not properly installed, or

 - Dangerous Conditions on the Property.
 Property owners must make sure that their property is in safe condition before inviting someone inside.
-Examples of dangerous conditions that may subject them to liability include broken staircase handrails, poorly constructed balconies, slippery floors, or a broken staircase.
+Examples of dangerous conditions that may subject them to liability include a broken staircase, damaged handrails, poorly constructed balconies, or slippery floors.

 - Poor Building Security.
 This type of issue normally occurs in business buildings and apartments.
 If security personnel are not carefully observing what is going on inside or outside the building, dangerous situations may occur.
 This includes robbery, assault, or unwanted guests entering the facility.

-- Swimming Pool Accidents.
+- Swimming Pool Accident.
 Unfortunately, the most common victims of this type of accident are children.
 Children should not be wandering around an unsecured pool without being supervised.
 If a child does not know how to swim, they could put themselves in danger by falling into the pool and start drowning.
-If they do know how to swim, they could still hurt themselves by diving too hard into shallow water.
-The owner of the property may be held liable for any damages suffered by the child.
-This is why pool owners must put up fences, locked gates, or warning signs to avoid facing a premises liability case.
+If they do know how to swim, they could still hurt themselves by diving too hard into the shallow water.
+This is why pool owners must put up fences, locked gates, and/or warning signs to avoid facing a premises liability case.

-Common injuries that occur after a serious premises liability incident include:
+Common injuries that occur after a serious premises liability accident include: